-Most of the capital programme is funded by borrowing and is in line with the Authority's approved prudential borrowing limits and treasury management strategy.
+Most of the capital programme is funded by borrowing, £20.446m, and is in line with the Authority's approved prudential borrowing limits and treasury management strategy.
+The balance is funded by specific funding; capital receipts £2.275m; specific reserves £4.028m; grants £2.722m; and revenue contributions of £2.475m.